Multiple diverse virtual voice persona avatars with coral accents connected by flowing lines into a central AI processing element

 • Actual customer conversations

 Think of them as a spell-check for messaging.
 You wouldn’t ship without running spell-check, even though it doesn’t catch every error.
-Virtual voices work the same way—they catch the obvious problems so you can focus your real-user research time on the hard questions.
+Audience perspectives work the same way—they catch the obvious problems so you can focus your real-user research time on the hard questions.

 Keeping feedback structured (not just vibes)